-Preparing wall penetration for EasyMountTM sleeve.
-Mark the penetration dimensions on the wall (wine cellar and finished basement side) at the desired mounting location for the Wine Guardian fan-coil.
+Find wall stud locations.
+If both wine cellar side and finished basement side of walls have drywall already installed it is important to locate the wall studs in the area chosen to mount the Through-the-Wall system.
+Use of any location for the Wine Guardian fan-coil.
 Keep in mind the ideal height should be at eye level to the user.
 The unit controls should be reachable upon installation completion.
 The wall penetration should be no more than 14-1/2" wide by 16-1/4" high (36.83cm wide by 41.27cm high) stud-to-stud dimension.
 Modification of stud locations should not be required.